Nyi-Nyi-Myo/SUIM-Semantic-Segmentation-by-UNetPlusPlus/README.md

 ## 🔨 Augmentation Setup

-For the **Final Model**, we applied carefully selected augmentations to improve generalization while avoiding object-missing issues:
+For the **Final Model**, the selected augmentations have been carefully applied to improve generalization while avoiding object-missing issues:

 ```python
 A.Compose([